LuisECL/quake_log_parser/README.md

 # Quake Log Parser

 ## Introduction
 System that parses Quake log files and groups game data for each match.
 In order to achieve this, it splits the log file into an array of strings, where each log line is represented by a string element.
-After this, it searches for keywords such us "InitGame" or "Kill" to determine where each match begins, keep track of the kill counts, and so forth.
-Finally, it converts all of the raw data into a comprehensive and complete 'groupedInfo' JSON file with a players' ranking for each match.
+After this, it searches for keywords such us "*InitGame*" or "*Kill*" to determine where each match begins, keep track of the kill counts, and so forth.
+Finally, it converts all of the raw data into a comprehensive and complete **groupedInfo.json** file with a players' ranking for each match.

 Feel free to fork this project and try it for yourself!

 ## Tech Stack
 <div style="display: inline_block"><br>
   <img align="center" alt="JS-icon" height="30" width="40" src="https://icongr.am/devicon/javascript-original.svg?size=128&color=currentColor">
   <img align="center" alt="NodeJS-icon" height="30" width="40" src="https://icongr.am/devicon/nodejs-original.svg?size=128&color=currentColor">